 And she knew him.

-By the time David finished the call, I had gotten a pair of socks from our hall closet and was easing them over her feet.
-She flinched once when my hand brushed a scrape on her ankle.
+By the time David ended the call, I had found a pair of clean socks and was easing them onto her feet.
+She flinched when my hand brushed a scrape near her ankle.

-The gray one was three houses down from us, on the corner.
+The gray one was three houses down, on the corner.

-I knew it only as the rental with the peeling shutters.
-A woman and child had moved in sometime the previous summer.
+I knew the house only vaguely — the rental with peeling shutters, where a woman and child had moved in sometime last year.
 David and I had waved once or twice.
 That was all.

 “No,” she whispered.
 “No loud.”